 All these work leads to building relationships and facilitate communication between brand and members.

-Do you get the difference between social media manager and community manager?
+Do you get the difference between Social Media Manager V/S Community Manager?
 Now it depends on company needs, whether they need an advocate for their brand or they need to promote their brand.
 As per their requirements, they can hire one of them or both of them.
 Also, they both operate online, but their skills, way of work, goals, authority, and responsibility differ from each other.

 A social media manager focuses on brand content; on the other hand, the community manager focuses on presenting that content in the community.
 If an organization recruits for online management, it is necessary to understand the difference between both terms to facilitate adequate job description and script of work for both posts.